chipweinberger/flutter_blue_plus/README.md

 </p>
 <br><br>

+## Foreward

+I highly recommend QuickBlue (https://pub.dev/packages/quick_blue) in favor of FlutterBlue.
+It has a simpler, cleaner API, and supports iOS, MacOS, Android, Windows, and partial Linux support.

+Note: this plugin is continuous work from FlutterBlue since maintaince stoped.

 ## Introduction

 FlutterBluePlus is a bluetooth plugin for [Flutter](https://flutter.dev), a new app SDK to help developers build modern multi-platform apps.

-Note: this plugin is continuous work from FlutterBlue since maintaince stoped.
+## Windows Support

+Was copied from QuickBlue (https://pub.dev/packages/quick_blue), but is not yet functional and requires changes to fit the FlutterBlue api.

 ## Alpha version